 Create a Kid-Friendly Corner

 If you aren't able to hide away your belongings in a small space, make them all part of the decor.
-Use shelving to show off colorful books, and mix and match storage units to add color and organization to small living rooms.
+Use shelving to show off colorful books and mix and match storage units to add color and organization to small living rooms.
+Additionally, you may be surprised how much dećor can be mounted or hung up, creating an eclectic gallery wall.

 Use Built-Ins For More than Books

-Those who live in pre-war apartment units or homes built in craftsman or bungalow style may have classic builts-in shelving units.
-Think beyond books or China storage and fill the shelves with pieces of artwork, small plants or treasured decor items.
+Those who live in pre-war apartment units or homes built in craftsman or bungalow style may have classic built-in shelving units.
+Think beyond books or China storage when decorating, though.
+Feel free to fill the shelves with pieces of artwork, small plants, or treasured dećor items.

 Use Every Inch of Hall Closets